wix-incubator/erb/testing/wix-testkit-base/README.md

 #### TestkitBase.stop(done): Promise
 Stops a service.
 Accepts optional callback and returns a Promise.

-#### TestkitBase.beforeAndAfter(): this
+#### TestkitBase.beforeAndAfter(timeout): this
 Adds hooks to mocha/jasmine to start/stop service around tests, returns self.
+Can be used outside of describe block.

+Parameters:
+ - timeout: ms, optional - explicit timeout for start/stop operations.

-#### TestkitBase.beforeAndAfterEach(): this
+#### TestkitBase.beforeAndAfterEach(timeout): this
 Adds hooks to mocha/jasmine to start/stop service around each test, returns self.
+Can be used outside of describe block.

+Parameters:
+ - timeout: ms, optional - explicit timeout for start/stop operations.